Sentō: Boiler room

 Behind the bathing area is the boiler room (釜場, kamaba), where the water is heated.
-This may use oil or electricity, or any other type of fuel such as wood chippings.
+The boiler may be powered by heating oil, electricity, or be fuelled by wood chippings or any other suitable fuel source.
 The tall chimneys of the boilers are often used to locate the sentō from far away.
 After World War II, Tokyo often had power outages when all bathhouse owners turned on the electric water heating at the same time.

 Sauna

 Many modern sentō have a sauna with a bathtub of cold water (around 17 degrees Celsius) just outside it for cooling off afterward.
-Visitors are typically expected to pay an extra fee to use the sauna and are often given a wristband to signify this payment.
+Visitors are sometimes expected to pay an extra fee to use the sauna and are often given a wristband to signify this payment.

 Etiquette

 The Japanese public bath is one area where the uninitiated can upset regular customers by not following correct bathing etiquette designed to respect others; in particular, not washing before bathing, dipping your towel into the water, introducing soap into the bathwater, and horseplay.
-Sentō commonly displays a poster describing bathing etiquette and procedures in Japanese or occasionally in other languages for international customers.
+Sentō commonly displays a poster, a leaflet, and/or a brochure describing bathing etiquette and procedures in Japanese or occasionally in other languages for international customers.

 Some ports in Hokkaidō, frequently used by foreign fishing fleets, had problems with drunken sailors misbehaving in the bath.
 Subsequently, a few bathhouses chose not to allow foreign customers at all.

 It is common to hear people say, "gokuraku, gokuraku" when they get into the bath.
 It means something to the level of divine pleasure; it is a good feeling for the body and the soul.

 Equipment

 Taking a bath at a public sentō requires at a bare minimum a small towel and some soap/shampoo.
 Attendants usually sell these items for 100-200 yen.
-Many people bring two towels; a hand towel for drying and a hand towel or washcloth for washing.
+A number of people bring two towels; a hand towel for drying and a hand towel or washcloth for washing.
 A nylon scrubbing cloth or scrub brush with liquid soap is normally used for washing.
 Other body hygiene products may include a pumice stone, toothbrush, toothpaste, shaving equipment, combs, shower caps, pomade, makeup products, powder, creams, etc. Some regular customers store their bucket of bathing equipment on open shelves in the dressing room.